 - Represented, as lead counsel, a global medical technology company in an amicus curiae submission before the U.S. Supreme Court in Bilski v.
 Kappos.

-- Professor, John Hopkins University Carey Business School (2013-Present)
+- Adjunct Instructor, John Hopkins University Carey Business School (2013-Present)

-- Lecturer, Catholic University of American Columbus School of Law (2013-Present)
+- Adjunct Instructor, Catholic University of American Columbus School of Law (2013-Present)